gitmachtl/various/upsnutwrapper/README.md

      ``` console
      apt-get update && apt-get install ucspi-tcp -y
      ```
+     > For openSUSE Tumbleweed users:<br>The package ucspi-tcp doesn't exist in standard Tumbleweed repos.
+Install it via opi like `sudo opi ucspi-tcp`.
+Chose the option which is an openSUSE repo titled network (its colored green).
+When installing you will get an error about a missing dependency (daemontools I think).
+You can ignore it by choosing to "break" the install by not installing this dependency.
+Once installed you can verify the tcpserver command is installed by typing `tcpserver --help` and seeing if the help is displayed.
+(Issue https://github.com/gitmachtl/various/issues/9)

   1. Start the NUT-Server-Wrapper by executing the following command via shell or a script:
      ``` console